 Garan Lucow Miller is committed to working and serving outside the courtroom to build better communities.
 When Garan Lucow Miller was established in 1948, our founding partners made public service a distinctive feature of the firm.
 We are proud to continue the tradition by performing pro bono legal work, donating to legal aid agencies, as well as collaborating with charities and nonprofit organizations.

 Each and every day, we dedicate our time and effort to creating a greater tomorrow for our people, our families, our clients and our communities.
 Garan Lucow Miller truly believes that by giving, we can positively impact the lives of others and make a real difference in improving the world we all share.

 Come see how Garan gives.Contact Us

-Friday, November 8th, several GLM attorneys volunteered at Forgotten Harvest in Oak Park.
+In June 2022 GLM attorneys and staff volunteered at Forgotten Harvest in Oak Park.

 Garan Lucow Miller is honored and proud to give back to one of our many communities by supporting the Capuchin Soup Kitchen again this year.